 |Location||North America, Asia Pacific, or Europe||North America, Asia Pacific, or Europe|

-Some of the features of the App Engine includes, zero-downtime for application deployment, scale-to-zero instance when there is no traffic, and traffic splitting between the latest and running version.
+Some App Engine features include zero-downtime for application deployment, scale-to-zero instances when there is no traffic, and traffic splitting between the latest and running version.

-The App Engine’s hierarchy has four components - application, services, versions, and instances.
-An application that the customer needs is a combination of multiple services; each service can have various versions that are deployed in instances.
+The App Engine hierarchy has four components - application, services, versions, and instances.
+An application that the customer needs is a combination of multiple services, where each service can have various versions that are deployed in instances.

 The best use cases to use the App Engine are those where you want zero downtime and you don’t want to: